 10. ELECTRIC TUK TUK AROUND

 The most recent mode of transport for tourists to get around Rarotonga is the electric tuk tuk with Tik-e Tours.
 A novel and fun way to travel around the Island.
 As they’re not completely enclosed, you’ll enjoy the wind in your hair and you’ll be able to take in the sights as your driver takes care of getting you around.
 Go to Tik-e Tours website for info.

 11. CIRCLE ISLAND FLIGHT AROUND

-Air Rarotonga is not only able to fly to some outer Cook Islands, but also for about $129 per person you can take the Circle Island Flight and see the entire Island from the air.
+Air Rarotonga is not only able to fly to some outer Cook Islands, but for $129 per person you can take the Circle Island Flight and see the entire Island from the air in a high wing Cessna.
 The flight takes you above Rarotonga for 30 minutes with on board commentary from the pilots.
 Air Raros Flightseeing Tour provides THE best views of the mountains, lagoon and surrounds.
-Check www.airraro.rezdy.com for more info

 Check Air Raro for more info.